Ark Invest

 ARK Investment Management LLC (commonly referred to as "ARK" or "ARK Invest") is an American investment management firm based in St. Petersburg, Florida, that manages several actively managed exchange-traded funds (ETFs), and the ARK Venture Fund, a closed-end interval fund that invests in both public and private companies.
 It was founded by Cathie Wood in 2014.
-As of June 2025, assets are greater than $20 billion, including notching two of the top 10 best-performing ETFs in May 2025.
+ARK funds were four of the top five best performing ETFs of 2025.
+As of 2025, it manages US$30 billion.

 History

 In 2014, after Cathie Wood's idea for actively managed exchange-traded funds based on disruptive innovation was deemed too risky by AllianceBernstein, where she was chief investment officer of global thematic strategies, she left and founded Ark Invest.
 The company is named after the Ark of the Covenant.
 Wood, a devout Christian, was reading the One-Year Bible at the time of founding.
 It is also a backronym for Active Research Knowledge.

 In October 2014, the company launched its first four active funds: the Innovation ETF, the Genomic Revolution ETF, the Next Generation Internet ETF and the Autonomous Technology & Robotics ETF.
 These were followed by the Fintech Innovation ETF in 2019 and the Space Exploration & Innovation ETF in 2021.

 In 2017, Nikko Asset Management acquired a 15% stake in ARK following the success of a Global Fintech Equity Fund it partnered with ARK to launch in 2016.
 As part of the deal, Nikko has exclusive rights to offer ARK products and investment strategies in Japan and the broader Asia-Pacific region.

 The company also maintains two index funds: the 3D Printing ETF, launched in 2016, and the Israel Innovative Technology ETF, launched in 2017.
 It formerly maintained the Transparency ETF, launched in 2021.
 In July 2022, ARK announced that it would shutter the Transparency ETF (CTRU), effective July 31, 2022, after it was notified that Transparency Global would stop calculating the Transparency Index.

 In November 2020, Resolute Investment Managers announced it would exercise its option to acquire a majority stake in the company.
 However, in December 2020, Cathie Wood repurchased the option, maintaining control of the company, while continuing to use Resolute's distribution services, obtaining financing from Eldridge Industries.
 Resolute Investment remains a minority shareholder.